 Deposit Requirements

 Non-UK nationals are often required to put down a larger deposit compared to British citizens.
 While UK nationals can sometimes secure a mortgage with as little as a 5% deposit through schemes like Help to Buy, for non-UK nationals, these options are more restricted.
 That said, it’s not impossible to find a lender willing to accept a 5% deposit if other criteria are met, such as a strong credit history or stable income.
 However, most lenders will require a deposit of around 20-25%, especially for temporary residents.
+Having a larger deposit not only increases your chances of being approved but also helps you secure more favourable interest rates, which can save you money in the long term.

 Credit History

 A strong credit history is crucial to securing a mortgage.
 For non-UK nationals, this can be a challenge, especially if you’ve only recently moved to the UK and haven’t built up a credit record here.
 Many lenders will accept overseas credit histories, or they might consider your UK credit record after a few months of being in the country.
 If you’re new to the UK, it’s worth taking steps to build your credit profile as soon as possible.
+This could include registering on the electoral roll if eligible, opening UK bank accounts, and using credit cards responsibly to demonstrate a positive credit history.
+Paying all your bills on time, including rent, utilities, and mobile phone contracts, will also help improve your credit score.

 Visa Types